okta-samples/okta-spring-boot-sample/README.md

 ## Get the Code

-Grab and configure this project using `okta start spring-boot`
+Grab and configure this project using `okta start spring-boot`.

+> **NOTE**: If you'd like to use WebFlux instead of Spring MVC, use `okta start spring-boot --branch webflux`.

 ## Run the Example